 Those who receive the least support on a professional and personal basis are usually hit the hardest.
 Expat spouses in particular often feel isolated and resentful when they experience life in a new cultural environment.

 While I never resented Cody—we were pretty well aligned with our desire to move abroad—I definitely struggled with the isolation piece.
-Looking back on my experience with this transition, I’ve compiled a list of things that helped me to get through the rough patches and a bit of advice on where I went wrong.
+Looking back on my experience with this transition, I’ve put together a list of things that helped me to get through the rough patches.
+And of course, there’s also a bit of advice on where I went wrong.

 Research, research, research

-I said in yesterday’s post that no amount of research can prepare you for the onslaught of emotions you may experience, but it’s still helpful.
-Learn about what makes your new home cool, read about culture shock and cultural sensitivity, prepare yourself with the basics of interacting with others.
+While no amount of research can prepare you for the onslaught of emotions you may experience, it’s still helpful.
+Learn about what makes your new home cool.
+Read about culture shock and cultural sensitivity.
+Prepare yourself with the basics of interacting with others.
 All of these things will open your mind, help loosen your grip on your own mores, and help you to adapt quickly.
 And if you take this advice from a previous post, it can be entertaining as well.

 Quit with the comparisons!